Spherical Knot Mosaics: Bounds on Spherical Knot Mosaic Invariants

 \begin{theorem} Given a knot, $K$, $sm(K) \le m(K)-1$. \end{theorem}

-\begin{proof} Consider a knot, $K$, and its corresponding minimal $m(K) \times m(K)$ mosaic.
+\begin{proof} Consider a knot, $K$, and any corresponding $m(K) \times m(K)$ mosaic.
 Now consider any of the 4 possible $m(K)-1 \times m(K)-1$ sub-mosaics.
-This will contain all but $2m(K)-1$ tiles of the original mosaic.
-Copy this sub-mosaic onto any face of a spherical $(m(K)-1)$-mosaic and consider the remaining $2m(K)-1$ which are now hanging off two adjacent sides of our spherical $(m(K)-1)$-mosaic.
+This will contain all but $2m(K)-1$ boundary tiles of the original mosaic.
+Give this sub-mosaic onto any face of a spherical $(m(K)-1)$-mosaic and consider the remaining $2m(K)-1$ tiles which are now hanging off two adjacent sides of our spherical $(m(K)-1)$-mosaic.
 These two adjacent sides will have a shared corner tile.
 Delete it from the mosaic and glue the remaining $2m(K)-2$ non-corner boundary tiles to our spherical $(m(K)-1)$-mosaic tiles on the appropriate adjacent cube faces.

 The deleted tile will either be $T_0$ or one of $T_1$ through $T_4$.
 In either case, this operation of deleting the corner and mapping the remaining tiles to appropriate adjacent tiles on our cube preserves the knot type and closed-ness of our knot diagram.
-Therefore, we have successfully created a spherical knot $(m(K)-1)$-mosaic of $K$ showing $sm(K) \le m(K) - 1$. \end{proof}
+There is a depiction of this in figure 10.
+Therefore, we have successfully created a spherical knot $(m(K)-1)$-mosaic representing $K$ showing that $sm(K) \le m(K) - 1$. \end{proof}

+This bound is sharp for the unknot, but otherwise can be improved further.
+We next show how the main idea in the proof of \autoref{m(K))-1} can be extended to get an even better bound for all non-trivial knots.